MicrosoftDocs/appcenter-docs/docs/push/service-config.md

 ## App project initial configuration

-When you created your app project in App Center, you selected a target platform for your app, so App Center already knows what information it needs to send notifications to your app's users, now you simply have to provide it using the following instructions:
+When you created your app project in App Center, you selected a target platform for your app, so App Center already knows what information it needs to send notifications to your app's users, now you must provide it using the following instructions:

 1. Log into [App Center](https://appcenter.ms).
 2. Using the project navigator on the left side of the page, select the your user account, or an organization where the app project is defined, then select the app from the list that appears.